kovszilard/twitter-server-prometheus/Readme.md

-# Twitter Server Prometheus Exporter
+# Prometheus metrics for Twitter Server

 This project is a simple metrics exporter from twitter server to prometheus based on the blog post and code from [Footballradar](https://engineering.footballradar.com/prometheus-at-football-radar/)